robertomrosati/sa4stt/README.md

 -------------

 Our code is based in C++.
 It requires library libboost, minimum version=1.71.
-On Linux you can install the package libboost1.71-dev installed.
+On Linux you can install the package libboost1.71-dev.
 It also requires cmake for compiling.

 #### How to compile sa4stt
 To compile it, from the main folder: